IQSS/dataverse/doc/sphinx-guides/source/contributor/index.md

 [chat]: https://chat.dataverse.org

+## Sample Data

+Consider contributing to <https://github.com/IQSS/dataverse-sample-data>, a git repo of realistic-looking data that is used for testing.

 ## Issue Triage

 New issues are coming in all the time, especially for the main issue tracker at <https://github.com/IQSS/dataverse/issues>.